andikleen/ftracer/README.md

 ftrace_dump will only dump the current process and the automatic exit on dumping will only dump the thread that called exit.

+## Using ftracer from gdb

 The trace buffer can be also controlled from gdb using a special python module.
-This has the advantage that gdb can display the trace buffers from all threads.
+This has the advantage that gdb can display the trace buffers from all threads, and it supports decoding the addresses of static functions.

 Note that the program needs to be linked with -lpthread to allow gdb to access the per thread buffers